What Is a TENS Unit?

 -- TENS for Back Pain, WebMD

 Do They Work?

 My TENS unit doesn't eliminate my pain, but it definitely helps.
-Simple household activities like laundry and cooking caused so much pain, I would have to lie down for an hour or two afterwards.
-Now I put on the electrodes, put the unit in my pocket, wrap the wires around so they don't get pulled out and I can remain on my feet without having severe pain afterwards.
+Simple household activities like laundry and cooking can cause a lot of pain.
+To keep it under control, I put on the electrodes, put the unit in my pocket, wrap the wires around so they don't get pulled out and I can remain on my feet without having severe pain afterward.
 I have pain in different areas of my back, so I move the sticky electrodes every 15 minutes.
-It's become so much easier to get chores done and I don't have severe pain afterwards.
+It's become so much easier to get chores done and I don't have severe pain when I'm finished.
 Sometimes when my back pain is unbearable, I'll run the unit for a couple of hours and it helps a lot.

-I did have a wrist injury recently though.
-I used the TENS unit to reduce the pain but it had no effect at all.
+The TENS unit has been very effective for back pain, but when I hurt my wrist, it had no effect at all.
 Ultimately you'll have to try one to see if it works for your pain.